 Number of Times Seen – 1 (10 Jun 2019)

-My Take on it – This is a film that I had never heard of before coming across it during my quest to watch all films that feature Oscar nominated performances.
+My Take on it – This is a film that I had never heard of beforehand and only came across it when compiling a list of films that have had Oscar nominated performances.

 Check out my *updated* movie stats here